TommasoMombelli/RobHackathon/piano.md

 ## Context

 Hackathon project for the Cyberwave hackathon (https://luma.com/mmc68m0b).
-User uploads an image in a dashboard; a DJI Mini 3 Pro takes off, runs open-vocabulary detection (YOLO-World) on its video feed, and when it spots the target it hands off the GPS position to a Unitree Go2 (or Spot) robot dog, which walks to that point.
+User uploads an image in a dashboard; a DJI Mini 3 takes off, runs open-vocabulary detection (YOLO-World) on its video feed, and when it spots the target it hands off the GPS position to a Unitree Go2 (or Spot) robot dog, which walks to that point.